dmbarbour/glas/docs/GrammarLogicProg.md

 Although there are many benefits, I hesitate because temporal semantics adds considerable complexity to the language.
 For example, we'll need to track which channels are held so we can write the time steps.
 For example, we'll need to more explicitly represent concurrent operations (fork or fork-join) because otherwise they'd use the same process time variable.
 My intention is to give this a try, and find out if it's as big a mess as I fear.

-### Reflective Race Conditions?
+#### Reflective Race Conditions?
+Tentative.
 As Effect.

-A runtime can provide effects (via 'io') for copying channels that reflect on runtime state to decide order of events.
-This allows observation of 'race conditions'.
-Observing race conditions trades predictability for performance.
-Reflective Race Conditions can be used in context of temporal semantics.
-In this case, non-deterministic merge could be limited to within each time step, or perhaps a slightly larger bounded window of K time steps.
+A runtime can merge events from multiple channels non-deterministically based on arrival order, aka race conditions.
+This is a potential alternative to temporal semantics, and is much easier to implement efficiently.

+Race conditions impose significant predictability costs.
+Arrival order is heavily influenced by context: parallel processing, memory cache sizes, compiler or runtime version, etc..
+Applications that are developed and tested in context of observable race conditions often encounter undiscovered bugs when ported to new machines.
+Race conditions are worse than the normal challenges with non-determinism.

+Predictability can be mitigated if we control where race conditions are introduced, limit it to clear boundaries.
+But I think it might be better to develop temporal semantics.

+*Note:* It is feasible to combine race conditions with temporal semantics, i.e. race conditions within each time step.
+But I'm not aware of any strong use case, and I'm not convinced it's a good idea.

-### Bundling of Channels or Arguments
+#### Bundling of Channels or Arguments

 Duplex channels can be modeled as a simple read-write pair of cursors, `(r:RC, w:WC)`.
 A simplex channel could then be modeled as only half a duplex pair, such as `r:RC`, or as a duplex pair where one end or the other is explicitly 'closed'.